-Today, I want to share an excellent video by Dr. Trish Leigh that I’ve transcribed down below.
+Today, I want to share an insightful video by Dr. Trish Leigh that I’ve transcribed down below.
 In it, Dr. Leigh shares two steps to implement in order to break the cycle of pornography use–habit replacement and changing the reward.
 Why is porn even a problem?
 The more porn we watch, Dr. Leigh argues, the more we lose control of our brain.
 The more stimulation we need to achieve sexual satisfaction, which negatively influences our relationships with real life partners.

 Our brain, in a word, becomes hijacked.
 In order to “boot the hijacker,” Dr. Leigh advocates for replacing the habit of watching porn with some other wholesome activity.
 Instead of battling our urges, we may choose to work out or wood-work or otherwise occupy our minds with something else.
 This is called habit replacement.